haikerwalabhishek/haikerwalabhishek/README.md

 ## 🚀 About Me
-I'm a Full Stack Data Scientist.
+I'm a Full Stack Developer

 ## 🔗 Links